-- 1. Initial Option Grant: On the date of the Eligible Director's initial election to the Board (or, if such date is not a market trading day, the first market trading day thereafter), the Eligible Director automatically will be granted, without further action by the Board or Compensation Committee of the Board, a stock option to purchase 40,000 shares of Common Stock (the "Initial Option Grant").
+1. Initial Option Grant: On the date of the Eligible Director's initial election to the Board (or, if such date is not a market trading day, the first market trading day thereafter), the Eligible Director automatically will be granted, without further action by the Board or Compensation Committee of the Board, a stock option to purchase 60,000 shares of Common Stock (the "Initial Option Grant").
 The Initial Option Grant will vest one-third after the first year, with the remaining shares vesting quarterly in years two and three following the grant date, such that the Initial Option Grant will be fully vested on the third anniversary of the date of grant, subject to the Eligible Director's Continuous Service on each applicable vesting date.
-In addition, in the event of a Change in Control or a Corporate Transaction, any unvested portion of the Initial Option Grant will fully vest and become exercisable as of immediately prior to the effective time of such Change in Control or Corporate Transaction, subject to the Eligible Director's Continuous Service on the effective date of such transaction. - 2.
-Annual Option Grant: On the date of each Aduro annual stockholder meeting, each Eligible Director automatically, and without further action by the Board or Compensation Committee of the Board, will be granted a stock option to purchase 20,000 shares of Common Stock (the "Annual Option Grant").
+In addition, in the event of a Change in Control or a Corporate Transaction, any unvested portion of the Initial Option Grant will fully vest and become exercisable as of immediately prior to the effective time of such Change in Control or Corporate Transaction, subject to the Eligible Director's Continuous Service on the effective time of such Change in Control or Corporate Transaction, subject to the Eligible Director's Continuous Service on the effective time of such Change in Control or Corporate Transaction, subject to the Eligible Director's Continuous Service on the effective time of such Change in Control or Corporate Transaction, subject to the Eligible Director's Continuous Service on the effective time of such Change in Control or Corporate Transaction, subject to the Eligible Director's Continuous Service on the effective date of such transaction.

+2. Annual Option Grant: On the date of each Aduro annual stockholder meeting, each Eligible Director automatically, and without further action by the Board or Compensation Committee of the Board, will be granted a stock option to purchase 30,000 shares of Common Stock (the "Annual Option Grant").
 The Annual Option Grant will vest quarterly over one year from the grant date, such that the Annual Option Grant will be fully vested on the first anniversary of the date of grant, subject to the Eligible Director's Continuous Service on each applicable vesting date.
 In addition, in the event of a Change in Control or a Corporate Transaction, any unvested portion of the Annual Option Grant will fully vest and become exercisable as of immediately prior to the effective time of such Change in Control or Corporate Transaction, subject to the Eligible Director's Continuous Service on the effective date of such transaction.